RakeshShrestha/C-Calendar-Library/README.md

 ## Build from command line, using clang with MSVC frontend
 Run ```build-with-clang-via-msvc-frontend.bat```

-I personally consider even installation ony of window 10 sdk is huge
+I personally consider even installation only of window 10 sdk is huge